Familiarise yourself with Workcraft interface to learn its common features that are available for all plugins.

 There are several ways of circuit initialisation that can be used in combination:

-Initialisation analyser tool is designed to aid the decision of how to reset these modules.
+Initialisation analyser tool is designed to aid the decision of how to reset a speed-independent circuit.
 The tool uses Init to one and Forced init properties of circuit signals (i.e. primary input ports and output pins of circuit components):

 Initialisation analyser uses these properties as follows.
 It considers the signals whose Forced init property is set as initialised, while the remaining signals are assumed as uninitialised.
 The tool tries to evaluate each uninitialised signal on the Init to one property of initialised signals.
 If the Boolean value of a signal can be derived, then it is said to have propagated initial state and the signal is also considered initialised.
 The tool repeats evaluation of uninitialised signals until no further progress can be made, i.e. no new initialised signals can be obtained.
 At this stage, if some signals are still uninitialised it means Forced init property of the circuit signals needs to be adjusted, until all the signals are successfully initialised.